ajRiverav/Cpp-member-function-specifiers-guide/README.md

 <a name="const"></a>
 ## Const

 Whenever a member function does not change the object on which it is called, it is good practice to add the specifier **const** to it.
-This helps with code maintance and prevents such a member function from mistakenly changing the state of an object.
+This helps with code maintance.
+If the member function attempts to modify the object, the compiler will give an error.

 [Go back to Table of Contents](#toc)